 Or where to reach your audience to build awareness and drive them to your website?

 Or what to write about in your content marketing efforts?

 Or how to talk to your audience on social media?

-The problem is, most of the literature on marketing personas takes you down the path toward: “John has a wife, 3 kids and a dog’ … which has never proved all that helpful for me.
-How does John’s family portrait help me write good copy or content?
+The problem is, most of the literature on marketing personas takes you down the path toward: “John has a wife, 3 kids, and a dog’ … which has never proved all that helpful for me.
+How does John’s family portrait help me write good copy or content that gets him to buy my product?
 It doesn’t.

 That’s why I wanted to write this article to share my experiences and learnings from creating marketing personas at several companies over the years.
 Let’s dive into the details.